-We may authorise transactions that exceed your available credit limit or total cash limit.
-We will take reasonable steps to alert you if we allow your account to exceed the credit limit so that you can rectify the account.
+We may authorise transactions that exceed your available credit limit.
+Whilst we do not have to allow such transactions, if we do, a fee may be charged (as set out in your financial table).
 You may request that transactions which would exceed your credit limit be rejected, but please note that we are unable to reject certain transactions, for example because of network rules or systems constraints (e.g. recurring card instructions).
+The overlimit fee does not apply to these transactions.

 If you exceed your credit limit for any reason any overlimit amount must be repaid immediately.
-Your failure to do so may mean that we can exercise our rights that arise under these conditions when you are in default (see section 7 for more information).